N. Chernov

 The simulated data are then fit by a circle through weighted least square procedure using known easy algorithm [1].
 The initial circle is picked randomly, with centers about two cells off the the actual values of coordinates a,b and radius of circle r .
 This is a pretty bad approximation, but these values are typical.
 Then the iterative procedure works until convergence, but not longer than 10 iterations.

-Table 1: Numerical characteristics of four algorithms for circle fitting to simulated data.
+Table 1: Numerical characteristics of four algorithms

-The weights tex2html_wrap_inline257 were computed by various methods.
+The weights were computed by various methods.
 We tried both unimodal and bimodal weight functions.
 Three unimodal functions we tested were famous Huber's function [6], Tukey's biweights [7], and Andrews's sine [8].
 We tested various simple (piecewise linear) approximations to the bimodal optimal weight functions found in [5].
 The following one was the most successful:

 were r=1-B/200 and B is amplitude of signal.